Nodejs vs React: Comparing Learning curve, Performance, Use-case

 React usage statistics and popularity:

-Here’s a graph that indicates the popularity of Reactjs when compared to other frameworks and libraries:
+Here’s a graph that indicates the popularity of Reactjs when compared to other frameworks and libraries in the year 2022:

 Node.js usage statistics and popularity: